ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 Basic
 ^^^^^^

-Basic authentication is one of the simplest authentication options to use, but is also the most insecure.
+Basic authentication is one of the simplest authentication options to use but is also the most insecure.
 This is because the username and password are simply base64 encoded, and if a secure channel is not in use (eg, HTTPS) then it can be decoded by anyone.
 Basic authentication can only be used for local accounts (not domain accounts).